The ILF Scotland 2015 Fund is designed to support individuals who have complex disabilities to live independently in Scotland or Northern Ireland.

 If you currently receive support from the 2015 Fund, click the links in this section for updates and useful information.

 Guiding our work on the 2015 Fund are our policies.
-You'll find links to our key ILF Scotland policies on this website.
+You'll find links to our key policies below or visit our policies and equality impact assessments page.

 If you have any queries, please contact us.